-Let’s start to create our first application in Python.
-Our first Python application that will print “Hello World” on the screen.
+Let’s start creating our first application in Python.
+A very simple application that will only display “Hello World” on the screen.

 In the world of programming, “Hello World” is usually the first program written when learning a new language.
-It’s almost a tradition, which also has a certain charm😉.
+It’s almost a tradition (which also has its certain charm😉).

-Although it’s logically very basic, the goal is to familiarize ourselves with the basic structure, execute our program, and well… make sure “everything works.”
+Although it is logically very basic, the goal is to familiarize ourselves with the basic structure, run our program, and in short… make sure “everything works”.

-I assume you already have Python installed on your system, and installed a code editor like VSCode.
-Although for this first example any text editor will serve us.
+I assume you already have Python installed on your system, and a code editor like VSCode installed.
+Although for this first example, any text editor will work.

 To create our “Hello World” program in Python, we simply have to create a text file, and save it with the .py extension.

-That’s easy.
-We don’t need to start the project, or launch some process.
-One of the advantages of Python is its simplicity.
-The Python interpreter will take care of everything when executing it.
+It’s that easy.
+We don’t need to initialize the project, nor launch any special process.
+One of Python’s advantages is its simplicity.
+The Python interpreter will handle everything when running it.

 For example, we create a folder called MyProject.
-You can do it with the File Explorer of your operating system, or if you do it by terminal like this
+You can do this with your operating system’s File Explorer, or if you do it via terminal like this:

-Now, inside this folder, we create a text file.
-For example hello_world.py, although you can use the name you want.
+Now, inside this folder we create a text file.
+For example hello_world.py, although you can use any name you want.

 In the hello_world.py file, we will write the following code:

-# Our first Python application - "Hello World"
+# Our first application in Python - "Hello World"

 print("Hello World!")